 Delivery Charges - The delivery charge is worked out from the weight and the size of the plant.
 We have several rates that apply to UK mainland addresses.
 A delivery charge of £9.95 is for all single tree orders. £11.40 if more than one tree except in the case of the Espalier and Fan trained trees where this charge is a maximum of £40.00.
 The lower postal rates range from £2.80 - £5.70, will be applied to smaller orders of the lighter plants like currants, raspberries, gooseberries, blackberries, asparagus and strawberries although larger orders will go into the £10.00 rate.
 Once you have put together your order the delivery charge will show before payment.
 All orders are despatched in one delivery.

 To take advantage of a promotional code or gift voucher this must be entered into the redeem code box at the checkout.
 Discounts cannot be given once an order is completed and any codes have not been used.

 Cordon Fruit Trees | Genus Pyrus | Pear Cordon Trees For Sale | Buy Online

-	Cordon Pear Trees For Sale - Apples and pears have traditionally been grown as inclined cordons for

-	hundreds of years.
+Cordon Pear Trees For Sale - Apples and pears have traditionally been grown as inclined cordons for hundreds of years.
 The latest idea is to grow vertical cordons to save space in the garden.
-These

-	trees are also known as upright Cordon fruit trees or super columns.
+These trees are also known as upright Cordon fruit trees or super columns.
 Plant at 2-3 feet apart.
-All of

-	our cordon pear trees are grown on the Quince A rootstock.
+All of our cordon pear trees are grown on the Quince Eline rootstock.

 Receive 2% Reward Points for products purchased.